SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/phonetics/phonetic-production/three-steps/articulation/basic/non-vowels/manner-of-articulation.md

 #### IPA

 table:name|symbol
-⟮no audible release⟯|⟮［◌̚］, e.g. ［p̚］⟯
+⟮＿no audible release＿⟯|⟮［◌̚］, e.g. ［p̚］⟯
-⟮nasal release⟯|⟮superscript of the relevant nasal stop, e.g. ［◌ⁿ］⟯ ⟮lateral release⟯|⟮［◌ˡ］⟯
+⟮＿nasal release＿⟯|⟮superscript of the relevant nasal stop, e.g. ［◌ⁿ］⟯ ⟮＿lateral release＿⟯|⟮［◌ˡ］⟯

 ## nasals

-A sound is »⟮nasal⟯« if ⟮＿the velum＿⟯ is ⟮lowered⟯ to ⟮allow air to escape through the nose⟯.
+»⟮nasalization⟯« is ⟮lowering⟯ ⟮＿the velum＿⟯ to ⟮allow air to escape through the nose⟯.
-Whether a sound is ⟮＿nasal＿⟯ is indicated by the distinctive feature ⟮[+/- nasal] ⟯ To indicate a ⟮＿nasal＿⟯ sound for which there is no dedicated ipa letter, ⟮［◌̃］⟯ is used.
+⟮＿nasal＿⟯ =feat=> ⟮[+/- nasal] ⟯
+To indicate a ⟮＿nasalized＿⟯ sound for which there is no dedicated ipa letter, ⟮［◌̃］⟯ is used.

 ## occlusive + nasal

 ### oral occlusive

-»⟮An oral occlusive⟯« is ⟮[-continuant] [-nasal]. (i.e. an oral closure with no lowered velum)⟯ ⟮＿Oral occlusives＿⟯ may also be called ⟮plosives⟯.
+»⟮An oral occlusive⟯« is ⟮[-continuant] [-nasal]. (i.e. an oral closure with no lowered velum)⟯ ⟮＿Oral occlusives＿⟯ =syn= ⟮plosives⟯.
 »⟮An applosive⟯« is a ⟮＿oral occlusives＿⟯ with ⟮＿a silent release＿⟯

 #### implosives